PeteG-cmd/project-1/README.md

 ## Lessons Learnt

 Naming.
-This was a hard lesson learnt, and as I moved through the game my name conventions and practices did improve, however I did run in to challenges at times from giving functions or elements names that were not specific enough, or that were too close to other names.
+This was a hard lesson learnt, and as I moved through the game my name conventions and practices did improve; however, I did run in to challenges at times from giving functions or elements names that were not specific enough, or that were too close to other names.

 Design mobile first.
 This game does not work on mobile, and I wish I had given more consideration to this at the start.
-If i have time in future I may go back and adapt it, but this would have been easier if i had planned for it properly.
+If i have time in future I may go back and adapt it, but this would have been easier if I had planned for it properly.